 The Junior Travel Ambassador (JTA) scheme is a national initiative that encourages peer-to-peer engagement and is used to promote safer, active and independent travel within the school community.
 It's a fun and engaging way to spread important messages and build skills for life.
-The JTA scheme aims to take a more direct approach to promoting independent travel, particularly for the children in Years 5 and 6 who may now be travelling to and from school independently.
+The JTA scheme aims to take a more direct approach to promoting independent travel, particularly for the children in Years 4 to 6, who may now be travelling to and from school independently.

 Our elected Junior Travel Ambassadors for this academic year are:

 The scheme is offered to the children in our Year Five class.
-Mrs van Manen meets with the classes at the beginning of the year to explain what the role involves and to share the job description outlining what is expected from all of our JTA's.
+Miss Akhtar meets with the classes at the beginning of the year to explain what the role involves and to share the job description outlining what is expected from all of our JTA's.
 Children are then asked to complete application forms for the role noting their interests, strengths and why they feel that they would be a suitable candidate.
-Our Head Boy/Girl team and their deputies then meet together with Mrs van Manen to make their selection.
+Previous members of the JTA team then meet together with Mrs Bull and the members of the Senior Management Team to make their selection.

-Over the past few years, the JTA teams have been instrumental in campaigns such as educating the school on the importance of 'being safe and being seen' during the darker winter months, with competitions to design and make hi-visibility jackets, ‘hipped-up’ helmets and 'bunny up’ bikes!
+Our JTAs have worked hard to implement a number of campaigns and strategies to support safer and more sustainable travel at William Morris, such as educating the school on the importance of 'being safe and being seen' during the darker winter months, with competitions to 'hip up' your helmet and 'bunny up' your bike!
 These are but a few of the creative and innovative ideas the children have brought to the school.